 We create time where we have before, during, and after.
 Although we have a sense of what has come before, of what is to come we always ever actually exist or experience the moment we call it now.
 So what it means is that in the now moment we recreate a past, we project a future and maintain a relationship and an invested interest in our relationship to the past and the future while many times neglecting what is happening in the present right now.

 Although things or events sequentially from a set of steps from the past may lead to a present or now moment that is where the relationship ends.
 There is no causal relationship in the present form the past, there is no effect that the past can have on the present until we say so or we determine that it does, for in that now moment we then create the effect from a seeming past but we create it right here, right now.
-Consequently, we feel the effect seemingly of a past but it is not form the past itself having a hold on us, it is form our interpretation in the moment, our attitude in the moment and ultimately our actions in the moment, for if those actions reflect a high degree of belief that the past does affect the present, then we create an effect that seems to provide the evidence that it does, that seems to continuously provide a rational that the past does affect the present.
+Consequently, we feel the effect seemingly of a past but it is not from the past itself having a hold on us, it is from our interpretation in the moment, our attitude in the moment and ultimately our actions in the moment, for if those actions reflect a high degree of belief that the past does affect the present, then we create an effect that seems to provide the evidence that it does, that seems to continuously provide a rational that the past does affect the present.

 However this is merely something that we do in the Now moment therefore the Now moment is always our point of power, our point of decision, for since we always ever exist in the Now, it is always eternally right Now we can always change our reality right now for there is no other time.
-When we are willing to look at that we are not remembering a past that is ‘still there’ but recreating the past form the present right now we will understand that right now is all that matters.
+When we are willing to look at that we are not remembering a past that is ‘still there’ but recreating the past from the present right now we will understand that right now is all that matters.
 Right Now is the point at which we make, we create any determination or relationship to a past or a future.
 Right now is the time when we can change this idea.